 7.104 Annual off-site expenditure in the district for staying visitors has been estimated at £1.03m per annum.
-This injection of off-site expenditure is relatively modest and based on an average off-site spend per booked lodge13.
-While longer staying
+This injection of off-site expenditure is relatively modest and based on an average off-site spend per booked lodge.
+While longer staying visitors may have a greater propensity to go off-site and explore the local and

-12 ONS National Travel Survey, 2012.
-The average car occupancy of 1.6 has been used as day visitors could be a mix of leisure visitors or single purpose visitors (e.g. gym attendees).
+$^{12}$ ONS National Travel Survey, 2012.
+The average car occupancy of 1.6 has been used as day visitors could be a mix of leisure visitors or single purpose visitors (e.g. gym attendees). $^{13}$ This has been estimated using evidence from a 2005 report by Sheffield Hallam University, 'The Local

-$^{^{13}}$ This has been estimated using evidence from a 2005 report by Sheffield Hallam University, 'The Local Economic Impact of Center Parcs Holiday Villages'.
+This has been estimated using evidence from a 2005 report by Sheffield Hallam University, 'The Local Economic Impact of Center Parcs Holiday Villages'.
 The SHU report quoted PACEC 1991 Center Parcs research which found that each holiday unit/lodge spent approximately £30 off-site as part of their stay.
 Regeneris has brought this 1991 expenditure up to 2013/14 prices, reflecting inflation.
 In current prices this would be around £50 per unit per booking.
 Given the Moneystone development will provide opportunities for visitors to go off-site to visit nearby attractions, average off-site expenditure of at least £75 per lodge may be achievable.
 The estimate of £1.03 is based on 13,840 lodge bookings per annum.

-- visitors may have a greater propensity to go off-site and explore the local and wider area, those visitors on short-breaks are visiting to make the most of the resort setting and on-site amenities. - 7.105 The initial feasibility work points towards day visitors being likely to be local residents making use of the outdoor and indoor recreation facilities, as well as many visitors being single purpose visitors (e.g. gym members, local residents eating out etc).
+- wider area, those visitors on short-breaks are visiting to make the most of the resort setting and on-site amenities. - 7.105 The initial feasibility work points towards day visitors being likely to be local residents making use of the outdoor and indoor recreation facilities, as well as many visitors being single purpose visitors (e.g. gym members, local residents eating out etc).
 As such, their off-site expenditure on their way to the facility cannot be considered as new or additional expenditure for the district.
 Off-site expenditure from day visitors is therefore not included in the assessment.